SchrodingerandDoraemon/Notes/Java/antra_java.md

 6. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.

 ### Memory area (it is the logical way)
-1.Class(Method) Area: It stores class level data of every class such as the runtime constant pool, field and method data, the code for methods.
+1.Class(Method) Area: It stores class level data of every class such as the runtime constant pool, field and method data, the code for methods, Static block
 2.Heap
 3. Stack
 4. Program Counter Register